-Group Implementation Compliance costs Costs/benefits from Comments costs achieving desired outcome NDOH and Provincial Health Departments Education and awareness campaigns.
+Group Implementation costs Compliance costs Costs/benefits from achieving desired outcome Comments NDOH and Provincial Health Departments Education and awareness campaigns.
 Development of Information, Education and Social Reengineering programme; Monitoring and Enforcement Compliance with the amendments Reduced public responses to misleading The cost for Government will be achieved within the existing budget.

-Group Implementation Compliance costs Costs/benefits from Comments costs achieving desired outcome Communication (IEC).
+Group Implementation Compliance costs Costs/benefits from Comments costs achieving desired outcome Tobacco Communication (IEC).
 Development of training manuals.
-Training of Environmental Health Practitioners, Health Promotion Practitioners, and other compliance officers descriptors and packaging Reduced health and economic burden of tobacco related death and disease Improved health outcomes Reduced environmental harm associated with tobacco use Promotion of health and prevention of marketing, especially to young people will be reduced Tobacco Industry: Manufacturers and Retailers Selling of vending machines or diversification of their use to sell alternative products.
-Plain packaging & POS Adapt/revamp structures previously dedicated for smoking zones Improved health and personal savings to their employees The Bill seeks to protect and promote the health of all South Africans, including the tobacco industry.
+Training of Environmental Health Practitioners, Health Promotion Practitioners, and other compliance officers Plain packaging & POS descriptors and packaging Reduced health and economic burden of tobacco related death and disease Improved health outcomes Reduced environmental harm associated with tobacco use Promotion of health and prevention of marketing, especially to young people will be reduced Improved health The Bill seeks to Industry: Manufacturers and Retailers machines or diversification of their use to sell alternative products.
+Adapt/revamp structures previously dedicated for smoking zones and personal savings to their employees protect and promote the health of all South Africans, including the tobacco industry.
 Hospitality Industry Clean areas that were previously dedicated as smoking areas Adapt/revamp structures previously dedicated for smoking areas Develop stringent rules regarding implementation and enforcement of the new law so as to ensure customers comply.
-Communication and awareness costs of the new law to customers Positive environmental/ aesthetic impact • Low biodegradability of cigarette butts which has adverse effects on the environment and the ecosystem • Attract new customers that
+Communication and awareness costs of the new law to customers Positive environmental/ aesthetic impact Low biodegradability of cigarette butts which has adverse effects on the environment and the ecosystem Attract new customers that